Lighter Side

 Here’s how.

 First, arrive the afternoon before.
 You can go either direction, but I prefer to start at the far end, in Monterosso del Mare.
-See my travel like a local tips below to know how to get there.
+See my travel like a local tips below to know how to get there in the Ultimate Guide to Cinque Terre, or listen to our podcast here.

 Non c’e fretta.
 The pain awaits!